Speaker Adaptation for End-To-End Speech Recognition Systems in Noisy Environments: Introduction

 \section{Introduction}

 Speaker adaptation in automatic speech recognition (ASR) attempts to reduce the mismatch between training and test speakers, thereby achieving lower word error rates.
 Currently, there are two major approaches to address the speaker mismatch problem in neural network based models.
-The first approach operates in the feature space, either by normalizing acoustic features to make them speaker-independent \cite{tomashenko18,ochiai18}, or by introducing additional speaker-related knowledge (e.g. i-vectors \cite{dehak11_ivec}) into the acoustic model \cite{saon13_ivec,gupta14_ivec,senior14ivec,pan18_ivec,fan19_ivec}.

-The second approach attempts to modify the acoustic model such that it matches the testing conditions by learning speaker or environment dependent transformations on the inputs, outputs, or hidden representations of the neural network \cite{gemello06_adapt,liao13_adapt,meng19_adapt}.

-Supplying speaker information as an auxiliary input to acoustic models (e.g. by means of i-vectors) is a popular method to achieve speaker adaptation in hybrid HMM-DNN models.
-Some studies apply the feature space approach to more recent end-to-end (E2E) architectures.
-Most of these studies include the speaker information in one of the lower layers of a neural network or in the attention blocks of transformer- and conformer-based models.
-The most widely used speaker representations still remain i-vectors.
+The first approach operates in the feature space, either by normalizing acoustic features to make them speaker-independent \cite{tomashenko18,ochiai18}, or by introducing additional speaker-related knowledge (e.g. i-vectors \cite{dehak11_ivec} or x-vectors \cite{snyder18xvector}) into the acoustic model \cite{pan18_ivec,fan19_ivec}.
+The second approach attempts to modify the acoustic model to match the testing conditions by learning speaker or environment-dependent transformations on the inputs, outputs, or hidden representations of the neural network \cite{gemello06_adapt,liao13_adapt,meng19_adapt}.
+Supplying speaker information as an auxiliary input to acoustic models has been a popular method to achieve speaker adaptation in hybrid HMM-DNN models \cite{saon13_ivec,gupta14_ivec}.
+Several studies apply the feature space approach to more recent end-to-end (E2E) architectures.
+End-to-end ASR models directly map acoustic features to a word sequence.
+Popular E2E architectures based on transformers \cite{vaswani17_attention} and wav2vec 2.0 (W2V2) \cite{baevski20w2v2} have outperformed the conventional hybrid HMM-DNN framework in ASR tasks.